It's only Jan. 27 and, already, 2023 has been a huge year for PFAS.

 Is it possible for manufacturers to create products that are entirely free of PFAS, given their ubiquity?
 Is brand language that states “no intentionally added PFAS” more accurate than “PFAS-free?”

-Manufacturers can and should work with the entirety of their supply chain to ensure no intentional or accidental PFAS are in their products.
+Manufacturers can and should work with the entirety of their production process to ensure no intentional or accidental PFAS are in their products.
 (See answer with manufacturer guidance further down.)

 From your vantage point, what’s the best case scenario for PFAS regulation?
 It appears individual states are leading the charge, but could a federal ban from the EPA be passed any time soon?